openindus/oi-extension/README.md

 ## Requirements

-This extension use platformio.
+This extension depends on platformio extension.

-## Release Notes

-### 0.0.1

-Initial release of OpenIndus Extension